Frequently Asked Questions

 Dr. Friedmann does not suggest purchasing contact lenses online if you are a first time contact lens user, because there are extra measurements that must be taken by a licensed Optician or dispensing Optometrist.
 As with glasses, a service fee will apply if additional help from our office is required.

 A full optometric assessment of the health of your eyes and vision is approximately 45 minutes.
-It is usually a dilated exam, which means you will either require a driver to take you home.
-Many of our patients are fine driving with sunglasses or a hat.
+It is usually a dilated exam, which means you will require a driver to take you home.

 A full optometric eye examination provided by Dr. Friedmann in the Hillside clinic includes: